minagishl/twitter-url-replacer/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the `dist` folder

-4. Load the extension in Chrome:
-   - Open `chrome://extensions/` in Chrome
-   - Enable "Developer mode" in the top right
-   - Click "Load unpacked" and select the `dist` folder

 ## Usage

 ### Basic Usage